Bow hunting is a challenging sport that takes serious practice and preparation. Here are a few helpful tips before setting out.

 If you set out on a hunt without sighting your bow beforehand and spending several hours practicing your shots, you’re likely to have a disappointing time.
 As with just about everything in life, with bow hunting, it pays to be prepared.

 Learn how to properly use your bow hunting gear to help hone your skills in becoming an effective bow hunter.

 1. Use Your Rangefinder to Sight in Your Bow

 Your rangefinder yardage should match exactly how your sight pins are set.
 That’s what you’ll be using in the field.
 Always consider the durability, battery life, distance range, and features when choosing your rangefinder.

-Apart from your archery equipment, knowing how to accurately pace off your yardage is very important.
+Apart from your bow hunting equipment, knowing how to accurately pace off your yardage is very important.
 Don’t guess and don’t rely on a hunting buddy to tell you how far something is.